HL7NZ/nhi/input/pagecontent/updateBirth.md

     * modify active patient information for which evidence has been sighted (“verified” information)
         *  Cannot update attribute source with a lower level of proof.
         *  Can modify a verified source to another verified source or verified to registered (see Modification of registered information).
-  * An update request which results in an attribute Status of Registered must only be submitted via an authorised Agency.
+  * An update request which results in an attribute Status of registered must only be submitted via an authorised Agency.
   * An update request must not modify a record to the extent that the patient identity describes a different patient.
   * An update requestt to update the value for a core identity field must also update the information source.
   * An update request must update the source of information only when the information is also provided.